Private Investigator

 To do investigative work, individuals must hold an investigator class licence.
 They may hold more than one licence class.
 However, those with an investigator class licence may not also hold locksmith or automotive lock-bypass license classes.

-Applicants for the investigator class licence must complete a mandatory Alberta Professional Investigator Training Course (AIT).
-(They may provide proof of equivalent training.)
-They must also pass the provincial final exam.
+Applicants for the investigator class licence must complete a mandatory Alberta Professional Investigator Training Course (AIT) or equivalent training.
 For more information, including training details and approved training providers, see the Government of Alberta website.

 Some agencies require job applicants to have: